monikaYv/StartingWithHadoop/README.md

 # StartingWithHadoop
-It provides examples to get started with hadoop
+It provides examples to get started with hadoop!